0

 Another important aspect of driving posture is neck support.
 The headrest should be positioned so that it’s in line with the top of your head.
 This will help to avoid tension in the neck and shoulders.

-The distance from the steering wheel is also significant, as you should be able to reach all the controls without having to stretch.
+The distance from the steering wheel is also significant, as you should be able to reach all the controls without having to stretch your arm.
 You can adjust your seat by moving it forward or backward.

-Choosing the right sitting posture for your body type
+Choosing the correct sitting posture for your body type

 Not everyone is the same, and that means that there is no one-size-fits-all solution for perfect posture.
 Instead, the best way to find a comfortable position is to experiment with different positions until you find one that works for you.

-If you have a larger body type, you may need to adjust your seat so that you can sit with a neutral spine.
+If you have a larger body type, you may need to adjust your seat to maintain a neutral spine position.
 You may also need to adjust the distance from the steering wheel so that your arms can bend at a slight angle.

 Lower Back Pain: Common complaints when driving